Homebrew-Engine-Archive/castle_game/README.md

 * `auto` is unwelcome. `auto&` and `auto*` either.
 * Use anonymous namespaces for your static methods, types and constants.
 * Look at `constexpr`.
 It's better than simply inline your functions.
+* Consider use std::vector::data() instead of explicit dereferencing.

 1.5.
 Namespaces
 --------------